ncstate-delta/moodle-mod_zoom/README.md

 created.

 ### Server-to-Server OAuth
-To [create an account-level Server-to-Server OAuth app](https://marketplace.zoom.us/docs/guides/build/server-to-server-oauth-app), the `Server-to-server OAuth app` permission is required.
+To [create an account-level Server-to-Server OAuth app](https://developers.zoom.us/docs/internal-apps/create/), the `Server-to-server OAuth app` permission is required.
+You should create a separate Server-to-Server OAuth app for each Moodle install.

 The Server-to-Server OAuth app will generate a client ID, client secret and account ID.